HistoCleanQUB/HistoClean/README.md

 This repository contains all relavent files relating to the paper "HistoClean: open-source software for histological image pre-processing and augmentation to improve development of robust convolutional neural networks"

+WARNING: HistoClean is currenlty in pre-release and may contain many bugs.
+It is recomended you make a copy of any datasets befora applying the application.

 ## The latest binary release can be found [Here](https://github.com/HistoCleanQUB/HistoClean/releases)

 Currently this application is only availble for Windows, but there are plans to port to MacOS and Linux in the coming weeks.